microsoft/CSS-SystemCenter-ServiceManager/docs/CorrectFactProblems/index.md

 The solution is to fix the corrupted partitions.
 The script [CorrectFactProblemsV7.3.sql](https://github.com/microsoft/CSS-SystemCenter-ServiceManager/releases/latest/download/CorrectFactProblems.sql) is written for this purpose.
 Run it against the DWRepository + 3 DataMart databases and then Resume the Failed jobs.

-You may run the same script the 2nd time for verification.
+You can re-run the same script for verification.
 This time it should end with "-- No issues found."

 If jobs still fail with the errors mentioned above, then please contact Microsoft Support.

 ## More information

 It's OK to run the script many times, just for verification.
 If no issues exist, the script won't make any changes in the DW databases.
-	SCSM 2019 installations already have the correct values in DateDim table.
+	SCSM 2019+ installations already have the correct values in DateDim table.
 Therefore, SCSM DW installations with version 2019 do not face this issue.
 	To prevent this issue to happen, the values in DateDim tables were proactively extended with SCSM 2016 Update Rollup 5.
-Therefore, SCSM DW 2016 installations on which UR5 was applied before Dec 1st, 2020, do not face this issue.
+Therefore, SCSM DW 2016 installations on which UR5 was applied before Dec 1st 2020, do not face this issue.
-	Applying 2016 UR5 now, will not help.
+	Applying 2016 UR5 after Dec 1st 2020, will not help.

 ## Do you want to contribute to this tool?